 The children are taught six units of music a year via an effective, interactive scheme called Charanga.
 The children enjoy learning through activities and games which cover the musical dimensions (for example pulse, rhythm and pitch), through singing and playing instruments, listening and creating music – all linked through a central song or piece.
 They develop their skills to use improvisation and composition in both the use of their voice, body percussion and a range of instruments across each unit of work.
 Through their music exploration, children develop their self-confidence and ability to express themselves through their own musical ideas, views and opinions.

-We recognise that a high-quality music education which engages and inspires pupils to develop a love of music and their talent as musicians increases self-confidence, creativity and provides a sense of achievement.
-Through the Music curriculum, children not only learn about music; they become musicians who are able to share and perform using their new skills.
-Children will be taught how to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
-Schemes are developed to provide a range of materials from across the ages and around the world.
+Each lesson has clear and sequential skills which are taught to enable children not only to learn about music; they behave like musicians who are able to share and perform using their growing skills.
+Children are taught how to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
+Charanga will take the children on a journey to explore a range of materials from across the ages and around the world.

 Through our successful Music curriculum, our children will develop a greater sense of self which in turn plays a part in their emotional and social development.
 We are committed to enabling this vital development of our pupils through musical experiences.